Homeowner's Permit and Registration

 Homestead Related to Building Permit

-Once you submit through the applicable option, you will receive an automatic email response confirming your submission, which will include the approximate wait time.
+Once you submit through the applicable option, you will receive an automatic email confirming your submission, including the approximate wait time.

 Please do not resubmit a form, as this will create delays.